bitshares/bitshares-ui/app/help/en/introduction/bitshares.md

 ## This Wallet

-The wallet currently open in this browser window allows to access all functionalities of the BitShares network including [BitAssets](../assets/mpa.md), [User-Issued Assets](../assets/uia.md) and the [decentralized exchange](../dex/introduction.md).
+The wallet currently open in this browser window allows to access most features of the BitShares network including [BitAssets](../assets/mpa.md), [User-Issued Assets](../assets/uia.md) and the [decentralized exchange](../dex/introduction.md).